SystemsApproach/sdn/preface.rst

 This book assumes a general understanding of the Internet, although a deeper appreciation for the role switches and routers play forwarding ethernet frames and IP packets is helpful.
 Links to related background information are included to help bridge any gaps.

-This book is also a work-in-progress.
-We are eager to hear your feedback and suggestions.
+This book is a work-in-progress, with updates, clarifications, and new material added continuously.
+For example, the latest version (v2.0) includes new chapters on *Network Virtualization* (Chapter 8) and *Access Networks* (Chapter 9).
+We are eager to hear your feedback and suggestions on how we can continue to improve this book.

 Acknowledgements
 ----------------